 I think this was when the elf, Vegan had set her sights on Peter Grill as a potential donor and when he refused her, she cursed his junk.
-At first, nothing seemed to happen but as the day went on, Peter ended up with a permanent erection and the only way to cure it, well, that would be to have sex with the one that cursed him.
-Failure to do so and it would eventually fall off… So, as troubling as Lisa and Mimi pushing themselves onto Peter repeatedly until he gave in was, it was nothing compared to the Vegan’s approach which was straight-up blackmailing.
+At first, nothing seemed to happen but as the day went on, Peter ended up with a permanent erection and the only way to cure it was to have sex with the one that cursed him.
+Failure to do so and it would eventually fall off… So, as troubling as Lisa and Mimi pushing themselves onto Peter repeatedly until he gave in was, it was nothing compared to Vegan’s approach which was straight-up blackmailing.

 Who was your favourite character?

-While Peter was a complete pushover and obviously had some issues, his reactions to everything that kept happening to him was pretty funny.
+While Peter was a complete pushover and obviously had some issues, his reactions to everything that kept happening to him were very funny.
 That said, I think Lisa Alpacas was my favourite character.
-I thought it was pretty funny that she realised that Peter might try to throw the fight with Antonio Spartacos as a way to get rid of her.
-And then how she defeated Antonio with her jiggling distraction technique.
+I thought it was pretty funny that she realised that Peter might try to throw the fight with Antonio Spartokos as a way to get rid of her.
+And then how she defeated Spartokos with her jiggling distraction technique.
 Finally, it was what she said to Peter at the end of the season that really caught my attention.
 She made an observation about Peter’s relationship with Luvelia and how things could be better if he were to choose her instead.
-I was sold, but then Luvelia was never my first choice to begin with.
+I was sold, but then Luvelia was never my first choice, to begin with.